specklesystems/speckle-docs/user/FAQs.md

 Check our [troubleshooting section](/user/manager.html#troubleshooting) for Speckle Manager.

-## How do I merge two branches in Speckle
+## How do I merge two Models in Speckle

-Currently, commits, branches or streams cannot be merged via Speckle, but you can do so in most authoring software supported by Speckle.
-For instance, you can manually merge two branches (or even streams) easily in Grasshopper.
+Currently, Versions, Models or Projects cannot be merged via Speckle, but you can do so in most authoring software supported by Speckle or progammaticaly using our SDKs.
+For instance, you can manually merge two Models (or even Projects) easily in Grasshopper.

 ## Why can't I see anything in the 3D Viewer?

 Our 3D Viewer only supports visualizing geometry.
 If you're sending any data that doesn't have a supported geometrical representation it will not be visible, for example when sending a list of Levels or Revit Family and Type names.
-You'll always be able to explore the raw data of a Stream in the commit page, however.
+You'll always be able to explore the raw data of a Project in the Version page, however.

 ## I forgot my password 🤔

-This time over, we've got you covered: just go to the [password reset page](https://speckle.xyz/authn/resetpassword)!
+This time over, we've got you covered: just go to the [password reset page](https://app.speckle.systems/authn/resetpassword)!

 ## More questions?